 The Girls’ Rehabilitation Facility (GRF) is an intensive, highly structured program serving up to 50 girls between the ages of 13 and 17 1/2.
-GRF’s philosophy focuses on Cognitive Restructuring – that behavior is based on thought, attitudes, and beliefs.
-The goal is to provide a safe, structured, and caring environment, which promotes each girl's personal growth.
-An individualized treatment plan is tailored for each girl addressing specific treatment needs to modify her behavior patterns and attitudes.
-The programs offered are designed to meet the personal, emotional, and educational needs of the girls placed by the Juvenile Court.
-Court commitments to the Breaking Cycles program range from 150 days to 365 days.
+The rehabilitation process focuses on Cognitive Restructuring – the idea that behavior is based on thoughts, attitudes, and beliefs.
+Our goal is to provide a safe, structured, and caring environment, which promotes each girl's personal growth.
+Each girl will have an individualized treatment plan tailored to her specific needs to successfully modify her behavior patterns, attitudes, thoughts and beliefs.
 An on-site, state-certified school operates 5 days a week meeting each girl’s educational needs.
 Tutoring is available for GED study and remedial work.
-The credits are transferable to all San Diego County school districts.
+All credits are transferable to San Diego County school districts.

 Parent Orientation gives GRF staff the opportunity to discuss with parents the GRF rules, visiting hours, detailed information pertaining to the program phases, personal hygiene items, and the expectations for their child.
-Through this orientation, parents are given the information regarding their child’s program and all questions and concerns are addressed.
+At orientation, parents are given information about their child’s program and all questions and concerns are addressed.

 Family Counseling is provided every Thursday evening.
 This is a group session that offers parents additional tools and parenting tips to assist in the transition of the child back home.
 Those wishing to participate in individual family sessions should contact the GRF’s Mental Health staff.

-Parent Empowerment offers additional tools to assist parents to help their child change their behavior that brought them before the Court.
+Parent Empowerment offers additional tools to assist parents to help their child change the behavior that brought them before the Court.